Welcome

 - Candidates holding a further relevant professional qualification (e.g. European Registered Toxicologist (ERT), Diplomate of the American Board of Toxicology (DABT) or being members of internationally recognised groups of experts may not have to meet the above criteria;

-- Other candidates with qualifications not listed above will be considered by the SAP on a case by case basis.
+- Other candidates with qualifications not listed above will be considered by the DetNet manager on a case-by-case basis.

 The expert should have experience in proposing classifications and discussing them with regulatory authorities and should be prepared to share their experience on regulatory acceptance of bridging strategies with peers in other companies and External Experts.